 Faith.
 Action.
 Results.

-in the people we serve and our shared ability to build a more just and peaceful world.
+Faith: Faith is our foundation.
+We have faith in the people we serve and our shared ability to build a more just and peaceful world.

-Action: The desire to to bring about real quality of life and genuine engagement in building
+Action: The desire to serve is not enough.
+We must act collaboratively to bring about real improvements in peoples' quality of life and genuine engagement in building peace and justice.

-Results: Demonstrated through measurable must be effective suffering, removing root full potential.
+Results: Demonstrated through measurable outcomes, our actions must be effective in alleviating human suffering, removing root causes and empowering people to achieve their full potential.

-GROW:

-Lead the Way on Migration
+GROW: Lead the Way on Migration